"Scenes and Songs from

 Ms. Esmeralda Simmons, Esq., during this portion of the evening.

 Ms. Simmons is eecutive director of the Center for Law and Social Justice at Medgar Evers College, CUNY.
 Among CLSJ's primary emphases is the protection of voting rights.
 Ms. Simmons will give a presentation about the work CLSJ is undertaking and contemporary circumstances that dictate the need for engagement.
 The nonprofit CLSJ is a beneficiary of this event.
-To purchase "Scenes and Songs from Fannie Lou: At Carnegie Hall" tickets that will directly benefit CLSJ, go here.
+To purchase "Scenes and Songs from Fannie Lou: At Carnegie Hall" tickets that will directly benefit CLSJ, visit here.

 This half of the event should be of particular value to teens and young adults who might not have heard about Fannie Lou Hamer or know of the hard-fought struggle for voting rights.
 It is designed to encourage further discussion among families, individuals and communities, and to emphasize the need for voter participation.

 Second Half: Performance